-Probably the quickest and easiest way to find out more about home education is to subscribe to an Internet mailing list.
-These are free, and can only be read by subscribers.
-Messages written to mailing lists on sites such as yahoogroups are not available on the web for general viewing, although most have searchable archives for members.
+The quickest and easiest way to find out more about home education used to be to subscribe to an Internet mailing list.
+These were free, and could only be read by subscribers.
+Messages written to mailing lists on sites such as yahoogroups were not available on the web for general viewing, although most had searchable archives for members.

-The oldest list, and the first one I found when beginning home education, is the UK-HOME-ED list.
-It keeps members aware of potential government investigations, or changes in the law which may be relevant to education.
-People can also ask questions such as how to get started, or how to deal with adverse reactions to home education.
-It is particularly useful when newcomers are faced with questions from the Local Education Authority.
-There are many long-term home educators on this list, with a wealth of advice and experience.
-The easiest way to subscribe is to go the UK-HOME-ED online page, where you can subscribe yourself and manage your settings.
+The oldest list, and the first one I found when beginning home education, was the UK-HOME-ED list.
+It kept members aware of potential government investigations, or changes in the law which might have been relevant to education.
+People could ask questions such as how to get started, or how to deal with adverse reactions to home education.
+It was particularly useful when newcomers are faced with questions from the Local Education Authority.
+Unfortunately the only discussions in recent months have been controversial off-topic ones, so I can no longer recommend it.

 Increasingly, local home education groups have their own mailing lists for letting folk know about meetings or outings, for discussing problems with their local education authority, or for anything else related to their area.